PaulZC/NEO-M8T_GNSS_FeatherWing/README.md

 Designed to work with the Adafruit Feather M0 Adalogger for logging of RAWX GNSS data direct to SD card for post-processed precise positioning using (e.g.) RTKLIB

-**16-08-2017: Work in progress...
-PCB is ready to send for manufacture**
+**19-08-2017: Work in progress...
+PCB is ready to send for manufacture.
+Draft Arduino code is complete**

 ![PCB_TOP](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/img/PCB_TOP.jpg)